Sonicbasedrop/f1-the-memory-game/README.md

   * The user will se a popup with information on how to play the game.
   * The user will be able to choose on of three levels  of difficulty before the game starts.
   * The user should see the current time elapsed and moves while playing the game.
-  * The user should see an image of the Yas marina formula 1 circuit of Abu Dhabi United Arab Emirates
+  * The user should see an image of the Yas marina formula 1 circuit of Abu Dhabi United Arab Emirates.

   * The user should be able to click any of the cards which are facing down to flip it over and try to find the matching pairs.
   * The user should be able to find pairs by clicking on the cards.
 If the match, they stay flipped, if they don't match they will flip back.